JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/README.md

 * Create a directory for this project by typing `md C:\Projects` and hitting `Enter`.
 * Type `cd C:\Projects` and hit `Enter`.
 * Now type `dev_setup\win\01_install_chocolatey.bat` to install the Chocolatey package manager for Windows.
-* After Chocolatey installs, you have to start a **brand new** Windows Command prompt and then type `cd C:\Projects` to get back into the directory you just created.
-This is because Chocolatey is now in your system PATH, so you can easily run it.
+* After Chocolatey installs, type `choco` just to verify that it worked.
+You should a message like `Please run chocolatey /? or chocolatey help` along with the version number.
 * Now type `dev_setup\win\02_install_dev_tols.bat` to install Git and Node.js -- two tools needed to work on this project.
 * Now, from your Windows Start Menu, look for `Git Bash` and run it.
 This is a different kind of command prompt that is more powerful and more standard than the Windows Command prompt.
 * Navigate to the Projects directory by typing `cd /c/Projects`.